Tutorial

-Adobe After Effects can be an intuitive way to generate web animations, but there has historically been problems converting these animations to web apps.
-It is usually necessary to use a third party program to import an animation from After Effects.
+Adobe After Effects can be an intuitive way to generate web animations, but there have historically been problems converting these animations to web apps.
+It is usually necessary to use a third-party program to import an animation from After Effects.

-One such program is Lottie, a program developed by Airbnb Design that allows you to use these animations in real time in a lightweight and flexible format.
+One such program is Lottie, developed by Airbnb Design.
+It allows you to use these animations in real-time in a lightweight and flexible format.
 Lottie takes JSON data from an After Effects extension called Bodymovin and turns it into a usable animation for the web.

 For this tutorial, we’ll build a React application that consists of two types of Lotties, one regular one and another with controlled animations depending on certain values in state.

-If you’d like to look at the finalized code, take a look at this CodeSandbox example.
+If you would like to look at the finalized code, take a look at this CodeSandbox example.

 We’ll be using create-react-app